shijithpk/music-discovery/README.md

 ### About the repo

-This is an amateur coder's attempt to make it easier to find new music on Spotify without using its algorithms.
+This is an amateur coder's attempt to automate music discovery on Spotify by aggregating tastemaker preferences.
+Or in simpler words, find new music on Spotify by combining the choices of experts.
-XXMAKE SHORTER, SIMPLER XX

-Essentially what I'm doing here is aggregating new music playlists from different publications and radio stations into a single playlist on Spotify.
+Essentially what I'm doing here is consolidating new music playlists from different publications and radio stations into a single playlist on Spotify.

-Also, instead of going from playlist to playlist on Spotify, you save time by just visiting one.

 Have written in more detail about why I coded this [here](http://shijith.com/blog/automating-music-discovery/).

-YOU HAVE TWO OPTIONS, IF YOU JUST WANT THE MUSIC
-6 PLAYLISTS, SHOULD MEET MOST PEOPLE'S NEEDS

-If you don't want to run any code and just want the music, a demo playlist created using the default settings is available [here](https://open.spotify.com/playlist/0kqXhlpDiRbab64ip8g8Ap).
-My own personal playlist mines 33 new music playlists and can be seen [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).
+If you don't want to run any code and just want the music, you have two options:
+1. a demo playlist created using the default settings [here](https://open.spotify.com/playlist/0kqXhlpDiRbab64ip8g8Ap).
+2. my personal playlist that mines 33 new music playlists [here](https://open.spotify.com/playlist/3XidTKBIpsGymPCjlN7kZH).

 ### Who this is for